oauth-wg/oauth-selective-disclosure-jwt/main.md

     2. Validate the signature over the SD-JWT.
     3. Validate the issuer of the SD-JWT and that the signing key belongs to this issuer.
     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT.
-    5. Check that the claim `sd_claims` is present in the SD-JWT.
+    5. Check that the claim `_sd` is present in the SD-JWT.
  5. Validate the SD-JWT Release:
     1. If holder binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps:
        1. Determine that the public key for the private key that used to sign the SD-JWT Release is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
        2. Determine that the SD-JWT Release is bound to the current transaction and was created for this verifier (replay protection).
 This is usually achieved by a `nonce` and `aud` field within the SD-JWT Release.
     2. For each claim in the SD-JWT Release:
-       1. Ensure that the claim is present as well in `sd_claims` in the SD-JWT.
+       1. Ensure that the claim is present as well in `_sd` in the SD-JWT.
-          If `sd_claims` is structured, the claim MUST be present at the same place within the structure.
+          If `_sd` is structured, the claim MUST be present at the same place within the structure.
        2. Check that the base64url-encoded hash of the claim value in the SD-JWT Release (which includes the salt and the actual claim value) matches